 A short-term payment while a parent is on leave from work to care for a new child.

 This payment helps with the cost of daycare, outside school hours care, vacation care, preschool and kindergarten.

 Covers 50% of out-of-pocket costs for approved child care (there is an annual limit per child).

 This is the main income support payment that Centrelink offers.
 It is available while a person is the main carer for a young child.

 Youth allowance is the main form of financial support for students between the ages of 16 and 24.
-If they are full-time students or apprentices or looking for work, then they are eligible for ongoing fortnightly payments that could also include rent assistance if the student if living out of home.
+Typically, this is available for youth who live out of the home.
+If they are full-time students or apprentices, or looking for work, then they may be eligible for ongoing fortnightly Centrelink payments.

 Austudy is the financial support scheme that’s available to students who are 25 years or older.
 It has the same eligibility requirements as Youth Allowance, apart from the age limits.
 It is also distributed fortnightly for the minimum time it takes to finish the course.

 Both of these payment schemes are subject to an income test that helps determine how much Centrelink could pay you.
 Your payments are based on any other income you earn and how much your assets are worth.
 The payments are also subject to whether or not the recipient has a partner, as their income and assets may need to be reported as well.

 Centrelink also offers a range of payments and services to Aboriginal and Torres Strait Islander Australians.
 The payment schemes and support services Centrelink offers include: